semanticdata/guava/readme.md

 ### Backlinks

-Monotome keeps track of backlinks, or incoming links from one article inside monotome to another.
+Guava keeps track of backlinks, or incoming links from one article inside Guava to another.
 To discover backlinks, run `node monotome/bin/generate.js`.
 For a taste of what backlinks look like in practice, see the gif below.

 <!-- screenshot omitted -->

 ### Wiki syntax (searchlinks)

-Monotome has support for the common `[[wiki]]` syntax, although it implements it in a slightly different way.
+Guava has support for the common `[[wiki]]` syntax, although it implements it in a slightly different way.
 When you use wiki syntax on a word or phrase in your wiki, a link will be created.

 Clicking that link will perform a search on the subjects and articles of a wiki and navigate to the first result of that search.

 If the result was not what you wanted, you can page the searchlink results with the left and right arrow keys.

 Just as `[article](subject/file.md)` links are tracked with backlinks, so too are `[[wiki]]` links.

 ## Changes from Upstream